Separatists recapture their leader on the eve of peace talks in Ukraine

 "They recaptured Bolotov.
 We are trying to find out whether there are victims," Slobodyan said.

-The eastern rebellion by pro-Russian separatists has shaken Ukraine and pushed Western powers into a confrontation with Russian President Vladimir Putin, whom they accuse of destabilizing Ukraine.
+The eastern rebellion by pro-Russian separatists has shaken Ukraine and pushed Western powers into a confrontation with Russian President Vladimir Putin, whom they accuse of destabilising Ukraine.

 (Reporting by Pavel Polityuk; Editing by Angus MacSwan)